Academic Progress Review

 - You have 24/7 access to track your semester and cumulative GPA.

-- From your MyPlattsburgh home page, Student Services tab, you’ll see links to “My Final Grades,” “My Transcript,” and “SUNY Degree Works Login.”
+- From your MyPlattsburgh home page, Students tab, you’ll see links to “My Final Grades,” “My Transcript,” and “SUNY Degree Works Login.”

 What happens if my GPA falls below 2.0?